Ivanhoe1970/BLN_Cypress_Showcase/docs/WORKFLOW_AUTOMATION.md

 # 3. Automated Workflow (Future-State)

-This section now describes how the Emergency Response Automation Platform removes the manual actions above.
+This section describes how the Emergency Response Automation Platform removes the manual actions above.
 All descriptions here are based on the actual Code Base (emergency-protocol-clean.html) and aligned with ARCHITECTURE.md.

+**Current Implementation Status:** 8 of 21 enhanced features validated through operational prototyping, including 2 development innovations discovered during prototype development.

 ---